kixelated/tf2.pug.na-irc-bot/README.md

 There are a few gems required to run the bot.
 Navigate to the "gems" directory and run the following command:

-    gem install sqlite3 activerecord rcon chronic_duration ./cinch-1.0.3.gem
+    gem install sqlite3 activerecord rcon chronic_duration

-The cinch gem is not an official release (no such version as 1.0.3), it must be installed locally.
 The sqlite3 gem is experimental and may break, but you can install sqlite3-ruby gem instead (requires sqlite3 installed on the system).

 Configuration